AlexGidiotis/Document-Classifier-LSTM/README.md

 # Document-Classifier-LSTM
 A multilclass, multilabel classification model for texts.
-The model is a bidirectional LSTM with a max pooling layer on top that learns to tag samll texts with 169 different tags from arxiv.
+The model is a bidirectional LSTM with attention that learns to tag samll texts with 169 different tags from arxiv.

 This neural network was built using Keras and Tensorflow.

-The trained model achieves a micro f-score of 0.65 on the test set.
+The trained model achieves a micro f-score of 0.67 on the test set.

 I am using 500k paper abstracts from arxiv.
 In order to download your own data refer to the arxiv OAI api https://arxiv.org/help/bulk_data.

-Pretrained word e,beddings can be used.
+Pretrained word embeddings can be used.
 The embeddings can either be GloVe or Word2Vec.
 You can download the   GoogleNews-vectors-negative300.bin file here https://code.google.com/archive/p/word2vec/.

 ## Usage: